LogoLogo

 Three prior formats should be mentioned:

-Extended Format BRC-30 incorporates the utxo script for script evaluation and satoshis for checking amounts.
+Extended Format incorporates the utxo script for script evaluation and satoshis for checking amounts.
 This format would still work when sending to nodes as they have a utxo lookup which is indexed by a hash of the extended data, meaning that invalid EF data would be detected immediately.

 Mapi is to be deprecated in the near future, so any new recommended formats should not include Mapi Responses as part of the solution.